LKlinke/Prodigy/README.md

 For more technical details, please refer to our OOPSLA'24 paper:
 > Lutz Klinkenberg, Christian Blumenthal, Mingshuai Chen, Darion Haase, Joost-Pieter Katoen: Exact Bayesian Inference for Loopy Probabilistic Programs.
 Conditionally accepted for OOPSLA'24 (as enclosed in the zipfile).

-Experiments in the paper are carried out on a 2,4GHz Intel i5 Quad-Core processor with 16GB RAM running MacOS Sonoma 14.0.

 ## Contents

+* Requirements
-* Building the Docker image (This step is optional)
+* Building the Docker image (Optional)
 * Smoke test
 * Replicating the results from the paper
 * Running your own example
 * Supported program syntax

+## Requirements

+* Install Docker (https://www.docker.com/get-started/) in case you do not have it yet.
+* Experiments in the paper are carried out on a native 2,4GHz Intel i5 Quad-Core processor with 16GB RAM running MacOS Sonoma 14.0.
+Make sure to have similar specs when comparing timing results and consider differences running in a sanbox (docker).

 ## Building & loading the Docker image

-1. Install Docker (https://www.docker.com/get-started/) in case you do not have it yet.
-2. Checkout the repository on the artifact-evaluation branch:
+1. Checkout the repository on the artifact-evaluation branch:
     ```bash
     git clone --single-branch --branch ae-oopsla https://github.com/LKlinke/prodigy.git
     ```
-3. Locate the repository
+2. Locate the repository
    ```bash
    cd prodigy
    ```
-4. Building the docker image
+3. Building the docker image
    ```bash
    docker build -t prodigy:latest .
    ```